EnyanDai/enyandai.github.io/_pages/about.md

   - /about.html
 ---

-I am a tenure-track assistant professor in the AI Trust at the [Hong Kong University of Science and Technology (Guangzhou)](https://www.hkust-gz.edu.cn/).
+I am a tenure-track assistant professor in the AI Thrust at the [Hong Kong University of Science and Technology (Guangzhou)](https://www.hkust-gz.edu.cn/).
 I recevied my Ph.D. degree from the [Pennsylvania State University](https://www.psu.edu/) under the supervision of [Dr. Suhang Wang](https://suhangwang.ist.psu.edu/).
 I obtained my Master of AI degree from Computer Science Department at [KU Leuven](https://www.kuleuven.be/english/).
 I received my Bachelor Degree from the [University of Science and Technology of China](https://www.ustc.edu.cn/).

 <div style="background-color: #f9d9a6; padding: 10px; border: 2px solid #e0a96d;">